 IBS has strong institutional connections to both universities allowing for scholarly exchanges and collaborative research projects, and a student exchange program with Ryukoku University.

 The Faculty of IBS

 Core Faculty

-The Core Faculty is responsible for the Institute's academic program, assessment and review, and serve as faculty advisors for degree program students.
+The Core Faculty is responsible for the Institute's academic program, program review and assessment, and serve as faculty advisors for degree and certificate program students.